Cancels futures, with the option to interrupt running ones.

 A canceled future can be reset() to a lazy, vanilla future

-such that it can be relaunched, possible on another future backend.
+such that it can be relaunched, possibly on another future backend.

 Examples